-4) Do you think Activity Diagram is important and how?
+4) Do you think Activity Diagram is important?

-As the name implies, activity diagram is all about system activities.
-Main purpose of activity diagram is to show various activities taking place in an organization in different departments.
+As the name implies, an activity diagram is all about system activities.
+The main purpose of the activity diagram is to show various events taking place in an organization in different departments.

-5) Can you name the two types of diagrams heavily used in your field?
+5) Name two types of diagrams used in Business analyst

 The two diagrams are Use Case Diagram and Collaboration Diagram

-6) Do you know what is meant by an alternate flow in a use case?
+6) What is meant by an alternate flow in a use case?

 It is the alternative solution or activity in a use case that should be followed in case of any failure in the system.